openconfig/reference/rpc/gnmi/gnmi-specification.md

 Changes to read-write values on the target are applied based on the `replace` and `update` fields of the `SetRequest` message.

 For both replace and update operations, if the path specified does not exist, the target MUST create the data tree element and populate it with the data in the `Update` message, provided the path is valid according to the data tree schema.
-If invalid values are specified, the target MUST cease processing updates within the `SetRequest` method, return the data tree to the state prior to any changes, and return a `SetResponse` message indicating the error encountered.
+If invalid values are specified, the target MUST cease processing updates within the `SetRequest` method, return the data tree to the state prior to any changes, and return a `SetResponse` status indicating the error encountered.

 For `replace` operations, the behavior regarding omitted data elements in the `Update` depends on whether they refer to non-default values (i.e., set by a previous `SetRequest`), or unmodified defaults.
 When the `replace` operation omits values that have been previously set, they MUST be treated as deleted from the data tree.
 Otherwise, omitted data elements MUST be created with their default values on the target.